 As a journalist who’s spent the majority of my reporting career in Israel, I’ve often written about technology, peace and justice issues, cultural topics, and personal stories.
-My pieces have been published in the Atlantic, Business Insider, the San Francisco Chronicle, the Next Web, the Jerusalem Post, Mic (formerly known as PolicyMic), the Times of Israel, Geektime, AlterNet, the Oakland Tribune, Walla!
+My pieces have been published in the Atlantic, Business Insider, NPR, the San Francisco Chronicle, the Next Web, the Jerusalem Post, Mic (formerly known as PolicyMic), the Times of Israel, Geektime, AlterNet, the Oakland Tribune, Walla!
 News, and the Jewish Exponent.
 I have also been quoted in the BBC.

 Until recently, I was the managing editor at Geektime.
 I am also a former editor at Mic and the Jerusalem Post.
 In March, I decided to shift into a consultant role at Geektime so I could have time to produce “The New Normal” podcast.

 As Geektime’s managing editor, I oversaw the editorial team of Geektime.com, Israel’s leading technology news site and one of the largest tech publications outside the United States, and launched Geektime’s U.S. branch out of New York.
 In my time as managing editor, Geektime’s recurring readership base tripled, average time on page quadrupled, and reporting and contributing staff greatly expanded.

 In 2010, my world changed when I met my now husband on a 10-day trip to Israel.
 Several months afterwards, I left my job as a social worker in San Francisco and moved to Israel with two suitcases, a hope for love, and a dream to become a journalist.
 I had always been passionate about writing and thought that moving to Israel could be my chance to enter the world of journalism: Israel’s always in the news, right?